 \subsection{Bayesian analysis of TS}

-We obtain a Bayesian regret upper bound for TS similar to those proved by \cite{russo2014learning}.
+We obtain a Bayesian regret upper bound for TS similar to the one proved by \cite{russo2014learning}.
 Let $\Estimator_{t}$, $\Radius$, $\LowerConf_t$, and $\UpperConf_t$ be given as in \cref{sec:oful-worst-case}.
-Unlike the previous section in which $\Param$ was fixed, we assume that $\Param$ is also drawn from a prior distribution.
-Define worth function by
+Unlike in the previous section where $\Param$ was fixed, here we assume that $\Param$ is also drawn from a prior distribution.
+Define the worth function by